6 Things That Helped Me Lose Over 100 Lbs And Keep It Off Over 10 Years

 My determination was far more than just a “New Year’s Resolution” type determination.
 This was a “Oh my goodness, I have let it go too far!” determination.

 I feel that the most important thing I did was find something that worked for me.
-Something I could essentially do for the rest of my life without feeling like I was losing out or not “normal”.
+Something I could essentially do for the rest of my life and on a regular basis without feeling like I was losing out or not “normal”.

 With dietary changes and Diabetic medicine the Dr. gave me, I was able to get my blood sugar under enough control that I was able to have the surgery.
-After the surgery I had to be in bed for quite sometime, AND lose weight.
+After the surgery, I had to be in bed for quite some time AND lose weight.

-I knew it had to be a lifestyle change to get rid of the Diabetes and weight and keep them both at bay.
-I also knew if I chose to lose it with exercise I wouldn’t keep it up for the rest of my life, so it would end up coming back.
+I knew it had to be a lifestyle change to have the health benefits to get rid of Diabetes and weight and keep them both at bay for the long run.
+I also knew if I chose to lose it with exercise, especially regular exercise, I wouldn’t keep it up for the rest of my life, so it would end up coming back.

 One thing I read was that when your brain tells you you’re hungry, be sure to check with your stomach and make sure your brain is telling you the truth. lol When you pass a bakery you may have just filled up on lunch earlier, but the smell from the bakery makes you say “Ohhhh… I am sooo hungry…” When in fact you are quite satisfied.

 Here are 6 things I learned that helped me lose over 100 lbs.:

-- your waist should be no more than 1/2 your height in inches.
+- Your waist should be no more than 1/2 your height in inches.
 So, if you are 5’5”, that would make you 65” tall, so your waist should be no larger than 32.5”.

-- don’t be fooled by your sense of smell into thinking you are hungry when you’re not.
+- Don’t be fooled by your sense of smell into thinking you are hungry when you’re not.

-- it takes 2 weeks to make a new habit, you can teach the brain anything new in 2 weeks.
+- It takes 2 weeks to make a new habit, you can teach the brain anything new in 2 weeks.

-- belly fat is called Omentum and it squeezes your kidneys and that causes high blood pressure.
+- Belly fat is called Omentum and it squeezes your kidneys and that causes high blood pressure.
 It poisons your liver and causes high cholesterol, it also blocks insulin which causes Diabetes.
 All of that is caused by belly fat!

-- a growling stomach isn’t a hungry stomach, it’s just your stomach acid digesting what’s in there!
+- A growling stomach isn’t a hungry stomach, it’s just your stomach acid digesting what’s in there!
 So, truly – don’t laugh – but how many times in my life have I sat there and heard my stomach growling and said “I MUST be hungry!” lol What a joke!
 I didn’t feel hungry, but, if my stomach was “talking”, well then I MUST be hungry and just don’t know it! lol

-- watch a skinny person eat.
+- Watch a skinny person eat.
 They don’t eat it if it doesn’t look good – what?! lol That one helped me a ton!

 I have watched him closely now when he ate and basically if it is not pretty, he won’t eat it!
 If it doesn’t taste good he won’t eat it!
 ANDDD… if he isn’t hungry, he won’t eat it!
 What?! all of this was foreign to me!
 I mean I HAD to clean my plate!
 Bad, good, or ugly, the job had to get finished and I was your girl!

-Using what I had learned in 6 months with a good portion of that time spent in bed recovering from my surgery and unable to exercise, I lost 60 lbs and was able to stop taking medicine for the Diabetes.
+Using what I had learned in 6 months with a good portion of that long time spent in bed recovering from my surgery and unable to exercise, I lost 60 lbs and was able to stop taking medicine for the Diabetes.

 Whatever your health goals are make realistic changes to your lifestyle, ones you can maintain without feeling deprived.
 You’’ll be less likely to give it up!